 - Tomato (optional)

-Dice tomatoes, onion, and jalapeños and put them in a bowl (for every four to five tomatoes add a small onion).
+- Dice the tomato, onion, and jalapeños and put them in a bowl (for every four to five tomatoes add a small onion).
 Add plenty of chopped cilantro.
 If you don’t like spicy at all, you can use an Anaheim or green bell pepper.
 Add salt, pepper, a squirt of oil and a squirt of lime juice.
 Mix well.

-- 1 package of meatless meat crumbles, soyrizo, or vegetarian chicken (Gardein, Morning Star, or soy-free alternatives such as Beyond Meat or Quorn)
+- 1 package of meatless meat crumbles, soyrizo, tofu, mushrooms, or vegan chicken (Gardein, Morning Star, or soy-free alternatives such as Beyond Meat or Quorn)

 - Salt, pepper and oil

 Wash and dice potatoes (one square inch or less) and let them dry on a towel for a few minutes.
-Add some oil to a frying pan on medium heat (I always use my home prepared rosemary oil for extra flavor).
-Once the oil is hot add the potatoes, cover, and let them cook.
+Add some oil to a frying pan on medium heat (sometimes I use my home prepared rosemary oil for extra flavor).
+Once the oil is hot, add the potatoes, cover, and let them cook.
 It is important to flip the potatoes from time to time.
 Once they are golden and tender, add some salt and pepper and turn off the heat.

-You can also add some diced onion, red bell pepper, and garlic, but make sure you let the potatoes cook for a while before adding the vegetables, otherwise they will overcook.
+If you want to add some diced onion, red bell pepper, and garlic to your potatoes, make sure you let the potatoes cook for a while alone.
+Once they start getting crispy and golden, add the vegetables.

 You can use brown or white rice.
-Jasmine rice is my favorite.
+If you want to stick with the classic, then use long grain white rice.
 The proportions are: 1 ½ cups of water for 1 cup of white rice and 2 cups of water for 1 cup of brown rice.
 Add a teaspoon of oil and some salt, and cook until all the water evaporates.
 You can also add some bay leaves to the water for extra flavor.
+If you